Showing posts with label Gavin Munn. Show all posts

 More after the break.
 Caution: Explicit.

 Gemstones Episode 4.9: Corey moonwalks, Pontius hugs, and BJ greases his pole.
-Plus there are two hunkoids on crosses, one with a d*ck
+Plus guys on crosses.

 PreviousEpisode 4.8, Continued: We finally see Big Dick Mitch, the boy named Stacy, a serial killer, and a lot of tied-up dudes.